 Love learning more about the pelvic floor.
 I just wish I would have known all of this before and during my pregnancies.
 However that doesn’t mean I can’t continue to work on my pelvic health.

 As a woman who has recently struggled connecting with her pelvic floor (due to a surgery), this was an extremely interesting post to read.
 I have also tried digging through internet and found posts on the pubococcygeal muscle that were either a bit too complex, dry, or vague.
 Basically I did not get much out of them.
 But I truly appreciate this new found information you have given me, especially because I now know that learning to relax the pubococcygeal muscles is better preparation for childbirth than kegels.
-I will also begin to take into account that it will take… Read more »
+I will also begin to take into account that it will take more than one exercise to develop overall pelvic health.

 This was really interesting to read.
 Thanks for dispelling what a kegel really is and when it can be beneficial or harmful.
 I liked that you ended by questioning why there is such a focus on kegels and the need engage is some physical activity.